P-Asare/80032025_Churning_Customers/README.md

 It makes this prediction of likelihood based on 19 customer attributes which include tenure, total charges, etc.

-To build and train this model I make use of the scikit-learn library, the keras framework, the scikeras library, and other important libraries
+To build and train this model I make use of the scikit-learn library, the keras framework, the scikeras library, and other important libraries.
+The model was deployed using streamlit==1.28.1

 Link to video demonstration:
 https://youtu.be/Ru8U3oYn858